 To start, let’s discuss the basics of how YOLO works.
 Here is a short quote breaking down the sum of the model’s functionality from the original YOLO paper:

-As stated above, the model is capable of predicting the location and identifying the subject of multiple entities in an image, provided it has been trained to recognized these features before.
+As stated above, the model is capable of predicting the location and identifying the subject of multiple entities in an image, provided it has been trained to recognize these features before.
 It does this in a single stage by separating the image into N grids, each of size s*s.
 These regions are simultaneously parsed to detect and localize any objects contained within.
 The model then predicts bounding box coordinates, B, in each grid with a label and prediction score for the object contained within.

-Credit to creator: RangeKing
+Credit to the creator: RangeKing

 The C2f